Couldn't offer prayers at Jalandhar temple as authorities unable to make arrangements: PM | Politics

 Couldn't offer prayers at Jalandhar temple as authorities unable to make arrangements: PM

-But I will come here again and pay obeisance at the temple, said Modi as he addressed the gathering ahead of the February 20 polls to the 117-member state assembly.Asserting that the BJP-led alliance will form the next government in the state, he said a new chapter of development will start, and mocked the Congress over the infighting in its Punjab unit.The party Congress is disintegrating and its leaders are exposing it, he said, adding the party had deep animosity with Punjab and Punjabis, and created thousands of obstacles for those who wanted to work.
+But I will come here again and pay obeisance at the temple, said Modi as he addressed the gathering ahead of the February 20 polls to the 117-member state assembly.Meanwhile, Punjab Chief Minister Charanjit Singh Channi claimed that his helicopter was not allowed to fly for Hoshiarpur and Jalandhar because of the no-fly zone declared in the wake of Modis visit.

 - Country: